 |AU2||55 dB or more 3FAHL||Eligible to compete in AU1 events plus ICSD approved events (e.g. Deaflympic Games, World Deaf Championshops) and Australian National Sporting Organisation controlled events|

-Current and former athletes who have submitted their Audiograms and qualified at international deaf sporting events will not need to re-submit the forms again.
+Current and former athletes who have submitted their Audiograms and qualified at international deaf sporting events will not need to re-submit the forms again, as their classification will be for life.
+Athletes who have been classified in AU0 and AU1 are welcome to request for a reclassification if they experience further hearing loss.

-In order to find out if you meet the Eligibility Criteria or need to complete the Classification Card process set out by Athletics Australia, Swimming Australia and other sports including Cycling, you will need to complete an Audiogram application form and attach the latest copy of your Audiogram which must not be older than 12 months.
+In order to find out if you meet the Eligibility Criteria or need to complete the Classification Card process set out by Athletics Australia, Swimming Australia and other sports, you will need to complete the Classification Form with a copy of your latest audiogram.

 To get an official classification from Deaf Sports Australia, you need to submit your form online: